heathhenley/CryptoPals/set3/readme.md

 counter with the key to make a "keystream" and then XOR the result with the plaintext.
 To decrypt, it's exactly the same process.

+# Challenge 19
+Cracking a stream cipher that re-uese the same nonce instead of randomizing it for each encryption is easy using substitution.
+Each individual plaintext will get XOR'd with the same keystream - so we can try all the possible bytes one by one and find a probable keystream over all the ciphertexts we would like to decrypt.
+This is repeated for each block because the nonce increments, so it's a different keystream for each block.

 # Challenge 21

 Jumping to this challenge because it seems that understanding MT19937 and how